-1. This report provides to the school funding policy pack for 2024/25.
-There is one element requiring specific decisions from Schools Forum, and other elements where Schools Forum acts on a consultative basis.
+1. This report summarises minor housekeeping updates to the school funding policy pack for 2025/26.
+Growth Fund policy require specific decisions from Schools Forum, and other elements where Schools Forum acts on a consultative basis.
+The updated policy pack will become active from 1 April 2025.